• Skip to primary navigation

 What Kind of Paint is Spray Paint?

 It all depends on the can of spray paint you have.
-There are some brands that are primarily acrylic paint and some that are oil based.
+Some brands are primarily acrylic paint and some that are oil-based.
 It is important to read the container of spray paint when starting a craft project with spray paint.
 You want to make sure that the type of paint you are using is compatible with the material of your project.

 What Surfaces Can I Spray Paint?

 That is the beauty and versatility of spray paint.
 There are many different surfaces that you can spray paint including metal, plastic, and wood.
-Its always important to make sure you have the correct spray paint on the correct surface.
+It is always important to make sure you have the correct spray paint on the correct surface.

 How to Clean Spray Paint?

-Regardless of whether the spray paint is oil based or acrylic base, it is going to be hard to clean spray paint.
-If you are trying to clean spray paint from skin, applying an oil to the skin to soak the paint a bit before using a scrubber to get it off with soap and water should do the trick.
+Regardless of whether the spray paint is oil-based or acrylic-based, it is going to be hard to clean spray paint.
+If you are trying to clean spray paint from the skin, applying an oil to the skin to soak the paint a bit before using a scrubber to get it off with soap and water should do the trick.

-There are different methods for getting spray paint off of clothing including hairspray, alcohol and others.
-We advise trying to paint with an apron or in paint clothes that you do not care if they get paint on them.
+There are different methods for getting spray paint off of clothing including hairspray, alcohol, and others.
+We advise trying to paint with an apron or in painted clothes that you do not care if they get paint on them.

 Oil Pastels